bryanbraun/bryanbraun.github.io/_posts/2016-12-30-embedding-svg-logos-that-contain-text.md

 <title>Bryan Braun</title>
 ```

 This title tag acts kind of like alt-text for the SVG, providing a description of the image content.
 This is good, but not all browsers expose this information to screen readers.
-We can improve behavior across browsers by using the [`aria-labeledby` attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute) to indicate that the title is a label for the image:
+We can improve behavior across browsers by using the [`aria-labelledby` attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute) to indicate that the title is a label for the image:

 ```html
 <svg aria-labelledby="title">